-What to Wear
+What to wear

-We Can Learn a Lesson from the Swedes
+We can learn a lesson from the Swedes

-Closest to the Skin
+Closest to the skin - Base layer

-Jumping in puddles and mud is fun!
-And unavoidable with our Explorers.
+Jumping in puddles and mud is fun… and unavoidable with our Explorers.
 We therefore recommend adults and children have good, solid, footwear so that they can thoroughly enjoy the program.
 For young children, winter boots or waterproof rubber boots are great option and offer protection from mud and other elements.
 Older children may feel more comfortable in a pair of waterproof winter boots or more traditional hiking shoes.
-For Adults, traditional hiking boots or rubber "wellingtons" tend to work best.
+For adults, traditional hiking boots or rubber "wellingtons" tend to work best.